CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🎁 New feature

-- A frame is created by default at the end of each gameTurn.
+- A frame is created even if no players have been executed at the end of each gameTurn.

 ## 3.0.0
 *January 11, 2019*